WonderTix/WonderTix/README.md

 3. Set the credentials to the values in the `.env` file.

 ### Using Swagger:
-1. To get the bearer token, create a user by going through the signup process.
+1. To get the bearer token, create a user by going through the signup process in WonderTix.
-   - For admin functions, make sure the user has an admin role (contact team lead for admin role).
+   - For admin functions, make sure the user has an admin role (contact team lead for admin privileges from Auth0).
-2. Log into the client
+2. Log into the client.
-3. Once you're logged in, open the dev tools menu(Chrome), refresh the page, and find the token in the Network tab.
+3. Once you're logged in, open the dev tools menu (Chrome), refresh the page, and find the `token` in the Network tab.
-4. Go to the Preview section for that token and then `copy string contents`.
+4. Go to the Preview section for that token and then right click on the `access_token` and `Copy string contents`.
-5. Paste that into the bearerAuth input in Swagger (https://localhost:8000/api/docs).
+5. Paste that into the bearerAuth input (labeled "Authorize") in Swagger (https://localhost:8000/api/docs).

 ## Troubleshooting
 This list will be updated as new issues arise.
 If you your issue is not listed, please create an issue and we will look into it.